jimblandy/context-switch/README.md

 If we run the test with 50000 tasks (and reduce the number of iterations to 100), the speedup doesn't change much, but `thread-brigade` requires a 466MiB resident set, whereas `async-brigade` runs in around 21MiB.
 That's 10kiB of memory being actively touched by each task, versus 0.4kiB, about a twentieth.
-I assume the difference in memory consumption is due to the need for every thread to get its own pessimistically sized stack, versus a right-sized future.
+This isn't just the effect of pessimistically-sized thread stacks: we're looking at the resident set size, which shouldn't include pages allocated to the stack that the thread never actually touches.
+So the way Rust right-sizes futures seems really effective.

 This microbenchmark doesn't do much, but a real application would add to each task's working set, and that difference might become less significant.
 But I was